Army General Classification Test

-The Army General Classification Test (AGCT) has a long history that runs parallel with research and means for attempting the assessment of intelligence or other abilities.
+The Army General Classification Test (AGCT) is an assessment created by the United States Army to evaluate the intelligence and comprehension of military recruits.

 World War I and World War II created the need for this type of testing and provided a large body of test subjects.
-The early emphasis (World War I) was on determining the level of literacy (Alpha test) amongst a heterogeneous group.
+The early emphasis (World War I) was on determining the level of literacy (Alpha test) among a heterogeneous group.
 Illiterates were given another test (Army Beta); some enrollees were interviewed.
 Subsequent testing targeted aptitude in order to better fill roles, such as those provided by officers who obtained commissions from other than the United States military academies, or to meet the need for increasingly complicated skills that came along with technological progress, especially after World War II.

 As with other measurement attempts, the AGCT ran into controversy during the era of the Vietnam War.
 Yet, the requirement did not abate, leading to improvements in the application and use of the standard testing methodology.

 The modern variant of this test is the Armed Services Vocational Aptitude Battery (ASVAB) that was first administered in 1960.

 Many high IQ societies, such as Mensa and Intertel, can map their entrance requirements to early AGCT scores.
-The AGCT was of interest to researchers due to the broad nature of the testee domain (1.75 million men took the original test).
-The Triple Nine Society accepts a minimum qualifying score of 157 (raw) for membership in its ranks, but only if the test was taken prior to 1976.
-Also, the TNS accepts a minimum qualifying score of 74 from the similar Naval General Classification Test (NGCT), but only from the years 1954–1977.
-Intertel accepts a score of 145 on the ACGT or GT.
+The AGCT was of interest to researchers because of the breadth of the test taker sample (1.75 million men took the original test).

-A composite score derived from elements of the Army ASVAB is called "General Technical", usually abbreviated "GT", and if you scored 136 or higher before prior to 1980 Mensa will accept the result as proof of being in the 98th percentile.